ishgirwan/faqs_pytorch_scholarship/Lab.md

 - Applying the following methods can also help in achieving a decent validation loss:

-  - A single fully connected layer as your classifier.
+  - Using a single fully connected layer as your classifier.
-  - Try different learning rate schedulers as mentioned in the [PyTorch docs](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate).
+  - Trying different learning rate schedulers as mentioned in the [PyTorch docs](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate).
-  - Once the network is trained, unfreeze the weights of the complete network.
-Train it again for some more epochs at a very low learning rate.
+  - Once the network is trained, try unfreezing the weights of the complete network, then train it further for some more epochs at a very low learning rate.
-  - Image transformations can also help in achieving a bit higher accuracy.
-Refer to PyTorch [docs](https://pytorch.org/docs/stable/torchvision/transforms.html?highlight=transforms).
+  - Image transformations can also help in achieving a slightly higher accuracy.
+Refer to the [PyTorch docs](https://pytorch.org/docs/stable/torchvision/transforms.html?highlight=transforms).

-**Q2: Is there any Colab setup that I can use for the Lab challenge?**
+**Q2: Is there any Google Colab setup that I can use for the Lab challenge?**

 - Have a look at this [awesome setup](https://colab.research.google.com/drive/1N7r7HJ4ImgZNLXsSiuwCadVVwsGjLmFy) created by @avinash.

 **Q3: Can I use transfer learning?**
 - This is the recommended approach.
 The supplied notebook `Image Classifier Project.ipynb` states “you should use one of the pretrained models from `torchvision.models` to get the image features.”

 **Q4: How do I get the best possible model?**
 - You need to select: